 But a high-end winger is the most pressing need.
 Alex DeBrincat is 23 and set up to be part of the long-term picture, and after him is a deep pool of wingers with depth upside, with Philipp Kurashev among them.
 But Patrick Kane turns 33 next season, and the team needs an injection of new skill up front.
 They will hope that Dylan Guenther or Fabian Lysell falls to them, but Oskar Olausson impressed at the professional level in Sweden and is a safer bet to be around for Chicago.

 Biggest Need: Right-Handed Defenseman

 When talking about prospect needs, the active NHL roster rarely offers solutions, but much of Calgary's future is already there.
-Matthew Tkachuk (23) should be an All-Star for a long time and Dillon Dube (22) is a quality winger.
-Left winger, Jakob Pelletier, a first-round pick in 2020, has jumped in value after a tremendous QMJHL season and World Juniors showing.
+Matthew Tkachuk (23) should be an All-Star for a long time, and Dillon Dube (22) is a quality winger.
+Left winger Jakob Pelletier, a first-round pick in 2020, has jumped in value after a tremendous QMJHL season and World Juniors showing.
 In goal, Dustin Wolf isn't a sure bet because of his small stature but has nonetheless dominated in juniors.
 They could use another center behind first-rounder Connor Zary.

 But defense is where they need the most help.
 Juuso Valimaki, a 2017 first-round pick, played his first NHL season but struggled with just two goals and nine assists in 49 games.
 Offensive defenseman Jeremie Poirier was a bargain in the third round last season but is nonetheless a project.
 The Flames would sure love if Simon Edvinsson or Luke Hughes was available at 12th overall.
-Neither is the right-hander they desperately need but would still provide an necessary infusion to the defense depth chart.
+Neither is the right-hander they desperately need but would still provide a necessary infusion to the defense depth chart.